-Assessment Tasks Weighting (%) CILOs

-(a) Seminar Presentation and Discussion: 30% CILO 1-4

-Students are required to work as a team (15% will be

-and make a presentation; prepare given to

-questions and ideas for discussion; and individual student

-encourage active participation among based upon work

-other members of the class.
-Require to distribution &

-submit a group report one week after performance)

-presentation.(3,000 words in English)

-(b) Class Discussion and Participation: 20% CILO 1-4

-Students are expected to read relevant

-readings before s/he attends the

-seminars and must participate actively

-in the discussion.

-(c) Individual Essay: Written presentation 50% CILO 1-4

-of information and argument of

-management issues of a human service

-organization.
-(3,000 words in English)
+Assessment Tasks Weighting (%) CILO (a) Class Discussion and Participation: 20% CILO 1-4 Students are expected to read relevant readings before s/he attends the tutorials and must participate actively in the discussion. (b) Group Presentation and Discussion (1,500 words): 30% CILO 1-5 Students are required to work as a team and make a presentation; prepare questions and ideas for discussion; and encourage active participation among other members of the class.
+Require to submit a group report one week after presentation.
+(15% will be given to individual student based upon work distribution and performance). (c) Individual Essay (1,200-words): 50% CILO 1-5 Written presentation of information and argument of management issues of a human service organisation.